mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 :::info
 For an in depth description of the `__STATE__` field, follow this [link](../../../runtime_suite/crud-service/overview_and_usage#__state__-management).
 :::
-In our case we will see the first internal endpoint with a **routh base path** equal to "/books".
+In our case we will see the first internal endpoint with a **route base path** equal to "/books".
 The _default state_ (used on document creation) is set to _DRAFT_ by default.

 ![internalendpoint](img/internalendpoint.PNG)